Parable #14. The Mustard Seed (Kingdom of Heaven):

 A garden was used by Messiah for the simplest of reasons.
 As the Jewish sages rightfullly say, we (Israel) are not attempting to progress by going forward into a time of ever-increasing complexity (covetousness) and therefore, compromise to sin; rather, now we are hoping to progress by “going back” in time, to a simpler “time before time,” when there was moral and spiritual perfection (shalom); wellness (contentment) without any accommodation whatsoever to sin.

 We desire to return to the happiness and innocence that we once possessed in the Garden of Eden (Gan Eden).

-The birds represent those subject nations that will in the (near) future happily enjoy the full maturity of the kingdom.
+The birds represent those subject nations that will in the (we believe near) future happily enjoy the full maturity of the kingdom of *Israel.

-The birds are symbolic of the future member states that will be branches of the new International Commonwealth of Israel.
-After Messiah returns on a future, yet unknown, Yom Kippur (Day of Atonement) all of the nations of the world will become subject nations that will find shelter under the one thousand year world-wide rule of the Messiah.
-Amen. we pray come quickly HaAdon Yeshua! (יֵשׁוּעַ-the Salvation of Adonai).
+So in summary: the birds are symbolic of the future member states that will be branches of the new International Commonwealth of Israel.
+After Messiah returns on a future, yet unknown, Yom Kippur (in the year of Jubilee) all of the gentile nations of the world will become subject nations that will find shelter under the one thousand year world-wide rule of Adonai (HaShem) and M’shicho (His Messiah).
+So, we pray come quickly Adonai (HaShem), come quickly Ha-Mashiach Yeshua! (יֵשׁוּעַ-the Salvation of Adonai)!!